Organizations tend to approach trends in one of two ways – but only one makes for greater odds of long-term success.

 Many organizations are doing their best to create new programs for emerging audiences.
 But, while many try, some organizations just do a better job attracting and retaining new audiences than others.
 So, what gives?
 The key may be in in how organizations update their strategies.

 When it comes to adapting to trends and organizational evolution, most entities fall into one of two camps.
-Today’s Know Your Own Bone Fast Facts video takes a look at these two “strategy approaches.”
-While organizations need to both “add on” programs and also “integrate” cultural changes – the organizations that prioritize and do one of these first seem to have the greatest opportunities for success, in my experience and those of my colleagues at IMPACTS.
+This week’s Know Your Own Bone Fast Facts video takes a look at these two strategy approaches.
+While organizations need to both add on programs and also integrate cultural changes, the organizations that prioritize and do one of these first seem to have the greatest opportunities for success, in my experience and those of my colleagues at IMPACTS.

-Generally, organizations tend to adapt to market changes in one of two ways: They “add on” to incorporate changes, or they “integrate” them.
+Generally, organizations tend to adapt to market changes in one of two ways: They add on to incorporate changes, or they integrate them.
 Let’s take a look at each approach with the context of the need for organizations to better engage millennials, for instance.
 (Oof!
 Millennials!
-I picked an example that you’re probably sick of – but it’s precisely for that reason that it is a great example for underscoring the differences between “add on” and “integrate” strategy approaches.
-Moreover – and just to be a broken record while I have your attention- lack of millennial engagement truly is a huge problem for the visitor-serving industry.)
+I picked an example that youre probably sick of talking about – but it’s precisely for that reason that it is a great example for underscoring the differences between add on and integrate strategy approaches.
+Moreover – and just to be a broken record while I have your attention- lack of millennial engagement is a huge problem for the visitor-serving industry.)

 Identifying trends is critical for organization.
 Trends are not fads.
 Here’s an overview of the important differences between fads and trends.
 Trends are data-backed behaviors that “solve a problem” or make life easier for the market – and trends grow stronger over time.
 In order for organizations to become sustainable in the long-term, it’s critical that they adapt to trends.
 Web-based engagement, evidence-based medicine, and the use of mobile devices are examples of trends.
 In order to reach millennials, an organization must be aware of trends in the market and the need to evolve.